Recro Pharma (NASDAQ:REPH) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Recro Pharma (NASDAQ:REPH) from a buy rating to a hold rating in a report published on Tuesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Recro Pharma (NASDAQ:REPH) from a buy rating to a hold rating in a report published on Tuesday, Zacks.com reports.

 According to Zacks, “Recro Pharma, Inc. is a clinical stage specialty pharmaceutical company.
 It develops non-opioid therapeutics for the treatment of pain in the post-operative setting.
 The company is developing intranasal formulation of Dexmedetomidine (Dex) for the treatment of post-operative pain and cancer breakthrough pain; sublingual formulation of Dex for the treatment of chronic pain; and Fadolmidine (Fado), a product candidate to treat post-operative pain and neuropathic pain.
 Recro Pharma, Inc. is based in Malvern, Pennsylvania. “